 Better yet, take a load off and use Southwest Point- a new bus stop right on campus that will take you all over Southwest Oregon.
 Now you can get where you need to go without that stress of driving in potentially dangerous winter conditions.
-You’ll save money on gas, and reduce the amount of emissions being put into the atmosphere!
+You’ll save money on gas, and reduce the number of emissions being put into the atmosphere!
 Check out their website to learn more at http://oregon-point.com/southwest-point/

 Don’t leave your car idling: